inancdericioglu/inancdericioglu.github.io/_posts/2019-5-27-CNN_Text_Classification.md

 ## Convolutional Kernels

 Convolutional layers are designed to find spatial patterns in an image by sliding a small kernel window over an image.
 These windows are often small, perhaps 3x3 pixels in size, and each kernel cell has an associated weight.
 As a kernel slides over an image, pixel-by-pixel, the kernel weights are multiplied by the pixel value in the image underneath, then all the multiplied values are summed up to get an output, filtered pixel value.
-A detailed description of convolutional filters and convolutional neural networks can be found in [a previous post](https://cezannec.github.io/Convolutional_Neural_Networks/), if you’d like to learn more.
+A detailed description of convolutional filters and convolutional neural networks can be found in [a previous post](https://cezannec.github.io/Convolutional_Neural_Networks/) if you’d like to learn more.

 In the case of text classification, a convolutional kernel will still be a sliding window, only its job is to look at embeddings for multiple words, rather than small areas of pixels in an image.
 The dimensions of the convolutional kernel will also have to change, according to this task.
 To look at sequences of word embeddings, we want a window to look at multiple word embeddings in a sequence.
-The kernels will no longer be square, instead it will be a wide rectangle with dimensions like 3x300 or 5x300 (assuming an embedding length of 300).
+The kernels will no longer be square, instead, they will be a wide rectangle with dimensions like 3x300 or 5x300 (assuming an embedding length of 300).

-* The height of the kernel will be the number of embeddings it will see at once, similar to representing an [n-gram]() in a word model.
+* The height of the kernel will be the number of embeddings it will see at once, similar to representing an [n-gram](https://en.wikipedia.org/wiki/N-gram) in a word model.
 * The width of the kernel should span the length of an entire word embedding.

 <p align="center">